jonschlinkert/map-files/README.md

 # map-files [![NPM version](https://badge.fury.io/js/map-files.svg)](http://badge.fury.io/js/map-files)

-> Traverse a directory of files, and return an object.
-Pass a `rename` function for the keys, or a `parse` function for the content.
+> Return an object for a glob of files.
+Pass a `rename` function for the keys, or a `parse` function for the content, allowing it to be used for readable or require-able files.

 ## Install
 #### Install with [npm](npmjs.org):